cyrex562/zeromq/old/builds/android/README.md

 LIBSODIUM is built along with LIBZMQ, when CURVE="libsodium".

-- If you have your own clone of LIBSODIUM, set LIBSODIUM_ROOT to point to its folder.
+- If you have your Own clone of LIBSODIUM, set LIBSODIUM_ROOT to point to its folder.
-- If the variable LIBSODIUM_ROOT is not set, LIBZMQ will look for a folder 'libsodium' close to his own one.
+- If the variable LIBSODIUM_ROOT is not set, LIBZMQ will look for a folder 'libsodium' close to his Own one.
 - If no folder 'libsodium' exists, then LIBZMQ will clone LIBSODIUM from its official STABLE branch.